 Caring for the soles of your shoes

 There are different materials that are used in the construction of the soles of hiking shoes.
 While hiking, many of these materials are subjected to water, mud, and abrasive surfaces such as rock, gravel, and turf.
 Most soles are best cleaned with a stiff, dry brush or under a water tap and dried immediately with a dry cloth.
-Oils and chemicals should not be brought into contact with soling materials – they can lead to the deterioration of the shoes.
+Oils and chemicals can lead to the deterioration of the shoes if you bring them into contact with soling materials.

 You need to care for your feet because your backpacking adventures depend on them being in good condition.
 Wash them regularly and let them air out at least once a day; keep them dry and well hydrated; wash your hiking socks daily and always start the day with a clean pair of socks.
 Use breathable hiking boots (or waterproof hiking boots depending on the conditions) with antibacterial insoles for odor resistance and wear socks made of good quality, moisture-wicking fibers that won’t absorb a ton of water, won’t take ages to dry, and won’t wrinkle.
 Identify hot spots and treat them to prevent the formation of a blister and always cut your toenails short and square to prevent bruise and cuts into the toes on either side.